ASethi77/esp8266-template/README.md

 I also prefer to use C++, even on embedded systems, so using my own template makes it just that little bit easier to wrangle my toolchain.

-This template simplifies your job to three easy manual steps:
+This template simplifies your job to one easy manual step:

-## Downlaod the ESP8266 GCC toolchain

-This is available from here: https://dl.espressif.com/dl/xtensa-lx106-elf-gcc8_4_0-esp-2020r3-win32.zip

 ## Create a Python3 virtual environment somewhere